Statement of Financial Interests: Forms, Links and Information

-The Governmental Ethics Ordinance normally requires certain City employees and officials to file a 2020 Statement of Financial Interests before Friday, May 1, 2020.
-However, due to the COVID-19 pandemic, the Board extended this deadline to June 1, 2020.
+The Governmental Ethics Ordinance normally requires certain City employees and officials to file a 2020 Statement of Financial Interests by May 1, 2020.
+However, due to the COVID-19 pandemic, the Board extended this deadline to 11:59:59 pm July 1, 2020.
 On or about March 1, 2020, the Board sent notice to all City employees and officials who, City records show, are required to file them with the Board before May 1.

 Some City employees and officials will not be required to file a Statement of Financial Interests by July 1, but may be hired or receive a title change or appointment later in the year that makes them required to file.
 They must file within 30 days of that change or event.